Dark Matter Annihilation inside Large Volume Neutrino Detectors

 where $\epsilon$ describes kinetic mixing with the photon, $m_{A^{\prime}}$ is the mass of dark photon, $D_{\mu}=\partial_{\mu}-ig_dA^{\prime}_{\mu}$, and $g_d \equiv \sqrt{4\pi\,\alpha_d}$ is the dark coupling constant.

 Annihilation of $\chi$ to dark photons which subsequently decay to SM particles, $\chi \bar{\chi} \to A^{\prime} A^{\prime}$ with $A^{\prime} \to \rm{SM}$, is possible for $m_{A'}<m_\chi$~\cite{Pospelov:2007mp} and efficiently depletes the abundance of $\chi$ to produce $f_\chi \ll 1$ for moderate $\alpha_d$.
-The annihilation rate during freezeout can receive a significant non-perturbative enhancement for larger $\alpha_d \gtrsim 0.05$ and $m_\chi \gg m_{A'}$~\cite{Arkani-Hamed:2008hhe,Pospelov:2008jd}.
-We compute $f_\chi$ in terms of the model parameters assuming thermal freezeout by approximating the potential between annihilating $\chi$ and $\bar{\chi}$ with a Hulth\`en potential, which has been shown to give a very good estimate of the full result~\cite{Cassel:2009wt,Feng:2010zp}.
+The annihilation rate during freeze-out can receive a significant non-perturbative enhancement for larger $\alpha_d \gtrsim 0.05$ and $m_\chi \gg m_{A'}$~\cite{Arkani-Hamed:2008hhe,Pospelov:2008jd}.
+We compute $f_\chi$ in terms of the model parameters assuming thermal freeze-out by approximating the potential between annihilating $\chi$ and $\bar{\chi}$ with a Hulth\`en potential, which has been shown to give a very good estimate of the full result~\cite{Cassel:2009wt,Feng:2010zp}.
+The perturbative cross section for $\chi$ to scatter on a nucleus $(Z,A)$ is related to the model parameters by~\cite{Pospelov:2007mp}